Originally posted on Edustuff.org (Visit here)

 Journal Entry for incorporation of assets & liabilities of branch

 !
-To Branch A/c xxx
+To Branch A/c xxx'and'!
+Branch A/c Dr. xxx

 !
-To Sundry Liabilities A/c xxx
+To Sundry Liabilities A/c xxx'and'!
+Branch A/c Dr. xxx

 !
-Head Office A/c Dr. xxx
+To Head Office A/c xxx'and'!
+Profit & Loss A/c Dr. xxx

 !
 To Head Office A/c xxx